Last Updated on 5 January 2024 by Brittany

-- Valid Passport – Your passport must be valid for at least 12 months upon entering Indonesia if you plan to stay for six months or 6 months validity if you plan to stay for just 60 days
+- Valid Passport – Your passport must be valid for at least 12 months upon entering Indonesia if you plan to stay for 180 days or six months validity if you plan to stay for just 60 days

-- $2,000 in Bank Account – You may be asked to provide proof of sufficient funds
+- $10,000 USD in Bank Account – You may be asked to provide proof of sufficient funds

 - Exit Ticket from Indonesia – You may also be asked to provide proof of onward travel after your visa expires